 VAEC is provisioned in a physically distinct and private U.S.-government data center in the continental United States (CONUS) operated by Amazon Web Services (AWS).
 The AWS GovCloud regions are accredited to the highest Federal Risk and Authorization Management Program (FedRAMP) security controls available to the U.S. government in accordance with the Federal Information Security Management Act (FISMA) and Federal Information Processing Standards (FIPS).
 The migration of VistA to AWS GovCloud will thus provide the highest level of security, reliability, scalability, and continuity of Veteran care services for all VHA end-users of VistA currently possible.

-In support of this endeavor, VA ECSO is requesting a copy of representative Pre-Production VISTA databases currently hosted in the DISA data center for purposes of auditing, adaptive maintenance, testing, scaling, and preparation for production deployment in the VAEC.
-Transition to the VAEC will enable comprehensive cloud-based security and continuity of services for VHA VISTA users.
+In support of this endeavor, VA ECSO is requesting a current copy of the Omaha Pre-Production VistA databases currently hosted in the DISA data center for purposes of auditing, adaptive maintenance, testing, scaling, and preparation for production deployment in the VAEC.
+Transition to the VAEC will enable comprehensive cloud-based security and continuity of services for VHA VistA users.

-The purpose of this Memorandum of Understanding/Agreement (MOU/A) is to document the agreement between VA Nebraska-Western Iowa/Central Iowa Medical Center’s VistA system owner and the VA Enterprise Cloud Solutions Office (VAECSO).
+The purpose of this Memorandum of Understanding/Agreement (MOU/A) is to document the agreement between VA Nebraska-Western Iowa VistA system owner and the VA Enterprise Cloud Solutions Office (VAECSO).

-This MOU/A outlines the processes employed to ensure adequate privacy and security safeguards by VA ECSO prior to production deployment, and to ensure proper care, access, handling and disposal of the data is accomplished when it has been determined that any data is no longer required for production deployment purposes.
+This MOU/A outlines the processes employed to ensure adequate privacy and security safeguards by VA ECSO prior to production deployment to the field using the Pre-Production (Test) database from Omaha, and to ensure proper care, access, handling and disposal of the data is accomplished when it has been determined that any data is no longer required for pre-production testing and production deployment purposes.

 Supporting Policy Memos